huntdatacenter/docs/docs/faq/security.md

 - the lab owner, the lab's host institution and data controller(s) allow such a set-up.
 - the lab owner take the direct responsibility to ensure that volumes classified as internal do not hold sensitive data.

-Please note that **`direct identifiable research data`**, such as names of research participants, personal identification numbers, phone numbers, address information, etc., must be stored outside our system.
+Please note that **`direct identifiable research data`**, such as names of research participants, personal identification numbers, phone numbers, address information, etc., must be stored outside our system unless specifically approved in dedicated amendments to your agreements.